GCanet/iracing_overlay_cpp/README.md

 # 🏎️ iRacing Overlay

-**A professional, transparent overlay for iRacing with real-time telemetry and race position tracking.**
+**Lightweight overlay for iRacing with real-time telemetry and relative positions widgets.**

 ---